-Example of Community Health Worker Job Assist individuals and communities to adopt healthy behaviors.
+Job Description: Assist individuals and communities to adopt healthy behaviors.
 Conduct outreach for medical personnel or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.
 May provide information on available resources, provide social support and informal counseling, advocate for individuals and community health needs, and provide services such as first aid and blood pressure screening.
 May collect data to help identify community health needs.

 - Refer community members to needed health services.

-When polled, Community Health Workers say the following skills are most frequently used in their jobs:
+Community Health Workers state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Service Orientation: Actively looking for ways to help people.